berrinmarali/berrinmarali/README.md

 ## Hi, I’m Berrin 👋
 I’m a computer engineer 💻 <br />
 I worked as Software Test Engineer at Altay Software since 2015 to 2017.
-I have been working as Software Test Engineer at Huawei R&D Center at Istanbul since 2017.
+I have been working as Software Test Engineer at Huawei R&D Center in Istanbul since 2017.
 <br />
 <br />
 ## Programming Languages what I know 👾